League of Legends Skins- FPX Championship

 According to the preliminary information, the skins will cost 1350 RP each.
 Interestingly, the PBE server store also offers “elite” chromas, for those who want to add a special flair to their skins.

-Traditionally, Worlds skins are only available temporarily, usually at release and during the World Championship.
+Traditionally, skins are only available temporarily, usually at release and during the World Championship.
 So if you want to buy them, don’t wait too long.
 Until then, we have everything you need to know about League of Legends here on EarlyGame.

 Champion skin